 If a title under Act 132 is provided at the nominal cost of one (1) dollar, the Title Certification will have a lien.
-Applicants provided title under this provision of the Act 132 in accordance with amendments made by Act 114 -2019 (hereinafter Act 114), cannot sell, lease, transfer, mortgage, or dispose of the property without the consent of PRDOH for a period of five (5) years.
-Any Applicant that sells, leases, transfers, or disposes of the property within the established period will be obligated to pay PRDOH a percentage of the value of the property at the time of the above referenced transactions as shown in Table below.
+If a title is provided under Act 132-1975 at a nominal cost of one (1) dollar, the Title Certification will have restrictive covenants.
+PRDOH will put in place a lien against property to guarantee the restrictive covenants.
+Applicants provided title under this provision of the Act 132 in accordance with amendments made by Act 114-2019 (hereinafter Act 114), must use the property as their primary residence.
+Additionally, they cannot sell, lease, transfer, mortgage, or dispose of the property without the consent of PRDOH for a period of five (5) years.
+Any applicant that sells, leases, transfers, or disposes of the property within the established period will be obligated to pay PRDOH a percentage of the value of the property at the time of the above referenced transactions as shown in Table 3 below.